 The word; “clásico” basically means derby (an intense local rivalry) and “super” just speaks for itself – the two most successful teams in Argentina facing one another adds to the magnitude of what’s at stake… throw in a bit of good old class-warfare and what you get is football’s very own version of civil war.

-Boca’s hall of fame football club icons swaggers the undeniably impressive likes of Gabriel Batistuta and Carlos Tevez and it goes without saying that their most celebrated son is Diego Maradona.
+Boca’s Hall of Fame football club icons swagger the undeniably impressive likes of Gabriel Batistuta and Carlos Tevez and it goes without saying that their most celebrated son is Diego Maradona.

 Is it Safe to Attend a Boca Juniors or River Plate Game as a Tourist?